ywiyogo/FCND4-DroneEstimation/README.md

 ## Scenario 7: Attitude Estimation

 In this scenario, I need to implement the function `UpdateFromIMU()` which contains a complementary filter-type attitude filter.
-First, I take the Euler angles and convert them to quartenions to get the quadcopter representation in intertial frame.
-Then, I integrate the body rate from the gyro in the quartenions to get the updated pitch, roll, and yaw values.
+First, I take the Euler angles and convert them to quaternions to get the quadcopter representation in inertial frame.
+Then, I integrate the body rate from the gyro in the quaternions to get the updated pitch, roll, and yaw values.

 These are the implemented code section: